-Firstly, many thanks to all of you who attended and supported this year’s Festival, we have raised a significant amount for Bloodwise and local charities – see here later for details.
+Firstly, many thanks to all of you who attended and supported last year’s Festival, we have raised a significant amount for Bloodwise and local charities – see here later for details.
 We have had feedback from a number of people on the camping arrangements and also noticed a few things during the clear-up.

 - The field used for motorhomes and vans was very bumpy and some had problems getting in and out;

 - Some people lit fires and there was some broken glass which is dangerous for grazing livestock;

 - One or two people had emptied their effluent into the Festival portaloos and that caused problems for the majority;